 If you forget your card, you may check out with a photo ID.
 These checkouts will be limited to 3 items.

 What if my card has expired?

-Each year your account privileges will expire so the library can confirm your contact information.
-To extend your account privileges for another year, you can call us at 429-0123, or visit any of our locations.
-As soon as your information is updated, your borrowing privileges are restored for another year.
+The library expires accounts to confirm contact information and notification preferences.
+To extend your account privileges, call us at 429-0123, or visit any of our locations.
+As soon as your information is updated, your borrowing privileges are restored.

 Remember you will need to bring in a current photo ID and proof of address in order to receive a card.
 You can apply in person at any Tippecanoe County Public Library location (Downtown, Klondike, Wyandotte, or the Mobile Library).